GPU-Accelerated Computation of Vietoris-Rips Persistence Barcodes: Mathematical and Algorithmic Foundations for GPU Acceleration

 \subsection{Matrix Reduction}

 Matrix reduction (see Algorithm \ref{alg:standard-algorithm}) is a fundamental component of computing Rips barcodes.
 Its computation can be highly skewed \cite{zhang2019hypha}, particularly involving very few columns for column additions.
-Part of the reason for the skewness is the existence of a large number of "apparent pairs."
+Part of the reason for the skewness is the existence of a large number of ``apparent pairs."
 We prove and present the Apparent Pairs Lemma and a GPU algorithm to find apparent pairs in an implicitly represented coboundary matrix.
-We then design and implement a 2-layer data structure that optimizes the performance of the hashmap storing persistence pairs for subsequent matrix reduction on the non-apparent columns, which we term ``submatrix reduction''.
+We then design and implement a 2-layer data structure that optimizes the performance of the hashmap storing persistence pairs for subsequent matrix reduction on the non-apparent columns, which we term ``submatrix reduction.''
 The design of the 2-layer data structure is centered around the existence of the large number of apparent pairs and their usage patterns during submatrix reduction.

-\subsubsection{The Apparent Pairs Lemma}
+\subsection{The Apparent Pairs Lemma}

-Apparent pairs of the form $(s,t)$ are particular kinds of persistence pairs, or pairs of "birth" and "death" simplices as mentioned in Sections \ref{sec: clearing-lemma} and \ref{sec: preliminaries-simplexwise} (see also \cite{edelsbrunner2000topological}).
-In particular they are determined only by the (co-)boundary relations between $s$ and $t$ and the simplex-wise filtration ordering of all simplices.
+Apparent pairs of the form $(\sigma,\tau)$ are particular kinds of persistence pairs, or pairs of ``creation" and ``destruction" simplices as mentioned in Sections \ref{sec: clearing-lemma} and \ref{sec: preliminaries-simplexwise} (see also \cite{edelsbrunner2000topological}).
+In particular they are determined only by the (co-)boundary relations between $\sigma$ and $\tau$ and the simplex-wise filtration ordering of all simplices.

 Apparent pairs \cite{bauer2019ripser} show up in the literature by other names such as close pairs \cite{delgado2014skeletonization} or obvious pairs \cite{henselman2016matroid} but all are equivalent.
 Furthermore, apparent pairs are known to form a discrete gradient of a discrete Morse function \cite{bauer2019ripser} and have many other mathematical properties.